 Traditionally, PPM was largely paper-based, with tasks grouped on a monthly basis and handed out to engineers on dockets.
 But by 2009, the focus had become more reactive, with efforts dedicated to keeping the building running rather than being based on a strategy of clear recording and management.
 PPMs had started to fall by the wayside.

-Sebastian Powderham-Rattan, Engineering, Assets and Projects Co-ordinator, joined the theatre’s facilities team in the same year.
-The drive for change first emerged in 2011 when, as part of the theatre’s Environmental Masterplan, a new boiler room complete with heating and power units was commissioned, and it became clear that a fresh approach was required to take back control of PPMs and, as Sebastian says, “Bring the archaic paper systems into the 21st century.”
+Sebastian Powderham-Rattan, Facilities Assets and Projects Co-ordinator, joined the theatre’s facilities team in the same year.
+The drive for change first emerged in 2011 when, as part of the theatre’s Environmental Masterplan, a new boiler room complete with a combined heat and power unit was commissioned, and it became clear that a fresh approach was required to take back control of PPMs and, as Sebastian says, “Bring the archaic paper systems into the 21st century.”

 This turned out to be a long process, which eventually led to the decision to invest in a CAFM system capable of supporting what he calls the “mammoth task” of bringing the theatre’s facilities and asset management strategy up to date – including the mobilisation of the engineers.